EUCOPE asks the European Commission to put research at the heart of its Pharmaceutical Strategy

 The European Commission’s Pharmaceutical Strategy for Europe must:

-On 11 March the European Commission will publish the roadmap outlining the key elements of its Pharmaceutical Strategy for Europe.
+The European Commission published on 2 June the roadmap outlining the key elements of its Pharmaceutical Strategy for Europe.
 EUCOPE – the European Confederation of Pharmaceutical Entrepreneurs – is asking the European Commission to leverage this opportunity to harness the potential of small and medium sized pharmaceutical and medical technology companies in tackling unmet needs.

 A coherent strategy that harness Europe’s untapped potential: small and medium pharma